Meet Judge Kornreich, Business Restructuring and Civil Litigation Mediator.

 As a judge, Lou presided over some of the largest and most complex reorganization cases in Maine history, including Great Northern Paper, and two Canadian cross-border cases: Androscoggin Energy, a natural gas case covering several North American jurisdictions, and the Montreal, Maine & Atlantic Railway case arising from the tragic Lac Megantic fire.

 Lou is an author and sought-after speaker on mediation topics, presenting for ABI, NYIC and other groups including Touro Law School where he was the distinguished lecturer in the fall of 2017.
 Other notable presentations include an ABI national webinar on the issue of confidentiality in mediation and the ABI Portable Mediation Program.
-His articles published in the ABI Journal include “Bankruptcy Court: Religious Court’s Edict Violated the Automatic Stay” and “Achieving a Balance Between Absolute Neutrality and a Participant’s Desires in Mediation”.
+His recent published articles include several for the ABI Journal, including “Taking Mediation Online: The Practicalities and the Pitfalls”, “Bankruptcy Court: Religious Court’s Edict Violated the Automatic Stay”and “Achieving a Balance Between Absolute Neutrality and a Participant’s Desires in Mediation” as well as another recent article for the Maine Lawyer’s Review, “Recipes for Success: Tips and Techniques for a Mediated Settlement”.

 He is a member of the American Bankruptcy Institute where he currently serves as a co-chair of Special Projects for the Mediation Committee.
 He is also a member of the National Conference of Bankruptcy Judges, and is a Fellow of the American College of Bankruptcy.